K3 and KX3 Macros

 these.
 To be honest I don’t use the TX ones much and might put the

-’norm’ setting without chaining onto PF1
+’norm’ setting without chaining onto PF1 and keep the split

-.
+functionality on PF2.
 Up to you to play around and decide what you

 like.